-10 https://ccc.govt.nz/the-council/plans-strategies-policies-and-bylaws/plans/long-term-plan-and-annual-plans/long-term-plan-2024-to-2034/draft-activity-and-draft-asset-management-plans/
+&lt;sup>10 https://ccc.govt.nz/the-council/plans-strategies-policies-and-bylaws/plans/long-term-plan-and-annual-plans/long-term-plan-2024-to-2034/

 The planned expenditure set aside for asset renewal over the life of this LTP is in the range of 40-96% of depreciation across the various infrastructure activities, which is common across local authorities.
 The Council is well-positioned to manage any issues arising from the gap between planned expenditure and depreciation by using two different approaches.
 The criticality processes mentioned above (use of performance and maintenance data, regular condition checks and prioritisation) will ensure that critical renewals occur.